3mdeb/news-and-ideas/post.md

 with fTPMs there are a couple of possibilities:

 - TrustZone relies on trusted storage provisions in eMMC controllers
-- AMD fTPM and Intel PTT can store secrets in an encrypted portion of the SPI flash
+- Intel PTT can store secrets in an encrypted portion of the SPI flash

 Then we have to consider the memory security facilities: